Catalog of Mock Stellar Streams in Milky Way-Like Galaxies: Conclusions

 \section{Conclusions}

-Here, we summarize the main takeaways of this work: \begin{itemize} \item We have generated a catalog of GC stellar streams in four MW-like galaxies within a cosmological context of the TNG and FIRE simulations.
+Here, we summarize the main takeaways of this work: \begin{itemize} \item We extend the work of \cite{Pearson2024} by generating a catalog of GC stellar streams in four MW-like galaxies within a cosmological context of the TNG and FIRE simulations.
 The catalog combines the \cite{YBChen2024MNRAS} GC evolution model with the \cite{YBChen2024ParticleSpray} algorithm to generate streams in the time-evolving potentials.
 The catalog contains the full phase-space information for individual stars in each stream, as well as orbital history and physical properties for stream progenitors.

 \item We find that the model stream length, width, and proper motions in the MW halo follow power law scalings with galactocentric radius.
 The best-fit slopes for the length and width are $\alpha=-1.8$ and $\alpha=-2.0$, respectively.